-- Members can attend and participate in the Annual General Meeting through VC/OAVM facility only.
-For Members who have not registered their email addresses, kindly register the same by writing an email at investorservices@tcfcfinance.com or vshiralkar@tcfcfinance.com as the copies of this Notice as well as the other documents will not be sent to them in physical mode and will be sent only by email, in view of the COVID-19 (Coronavirus) pandemic and the Applicable Circulars. - In case of Joint Shareholders attending the Meeting, only such joint holder who is higher in the order of names will be entitled to vote, provided the votes are not already cast by remote e-voting by the first holder. - The Register of Members and the Share Transfer Books of the Company shall remain closed from 19th September, 2020 to 25th September, 2020 (both days inclusive) for the purpose of the Annual General Meeting. - 8.
-As per the provisions of the Companies Act, 2013 facility for making nomination is available for the Members in respect of the shares held by them.
-Nomination forms can be obtained from the Company by the Members holding shares in physical form.
-Members holding shares in electronic form may obtain Nomination forms from their respective Depository Participant. - Members seeking any information or clarification on the accounts are requested to send in writing queries to the Company, at least ten days before the date of the Meeting to enable the Company to keep the information ready at the Meeting.
+- 6. Members can attend and participate in the Annual General Meeting through VC/OAVM facility only.
+For Members who have not registered their email addresses, kindly register the same by writing an email at investorservices@tcfcfinance. com and marking a cc to vshiralkar@tcfcfinance.com as the copies of this Notice as well as the other documents will be sent by email, in view of the COVID-19 (Coronavirus) pandemic and the Applicable Circulars. - Members attending the meeting through VC/OAVM shall be counted for the purposes of reckoning the quorum under Section 103 of the Companies Act, 2013 - 8.
+In case of Joint Shareholders attending the Meeting, only such joint holder who is higher in the order of names will be entitled to vote, provided the votes are not already cast by remote e-voting by the first holder. - The Register of Members and the Share Transfer Books of the Company shall remain closed from 17th September, 2021 to 23rd September, 2021 (both days inclusive) for the purpose of the Annual General Meeting. - During the year 2020-21, the Company declared Dividend of Rs.
+1.50 per equity share (i.e. 15 % of face value of Rs.10/per share).
+The same shall be considered as final dividend. - 11.
+Members may note that pursuant to the Finance Act, 2020, dividends paid or distributed by a Company after April 1, 2020 shall be taxable in the hands of the Members.
+The Company shall therefore be required to deduct tax at source at the time of making payment of the said Final Dividend.